In a time of every self styled guru on every conceivable topic, I am trying to come up with a title for my FIFA analysis that is accurate.

 It’s an analogy that applies to many areas in life.

 So I settled on the title “What I learned playing FIFA.”
-It promises nothing more than that.
+It promises nothing more than that and hopefully gives something to take away.

 Beginner’s Guide to FIFA.